kolan72/PoliNorError/README.md

 ### Safeguarding Core Components

 - **`BulkErrorProcessor` and `ExceptionFilter` are central** to the library's processing pipeline.
-Add processors or filters carefully, especially when configuring them from different parts of an application.
+Add error processors or filters carefully, especially when configuring them from different parts of an application.
 - **Use the `With...`*`PolicyName`** shorthand methods when adding policies to collections - they provide consistent configuration and clearer intent.

 ### Version-Specific Tips